Are Dishwasher Sheets Actually Effective? The Honest Truth About Performance, Cost & Sustainability:

 Want to reduce plastic waste: Each household switching from liquid detergent eliminates approximately 10 plastic bottles per year.

-Skip Dishwasher Sheets If You:
+When You Should Skip Dishwasher Sheets

 Have very hard water without a water softener: You'll fight mineral deposits and cloudy glassware unless you invest in rinse aid.